bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-Since the default installation configures BigBlueButton using the server's external IP address, and not with hostname + transport level security (TLS) or secure socket layer (SSL) certificate, you on't be able to use WebRTC as browsers now require a TLS/SSL certificate.
+Since the default installation configures BigBlueButton using the server's external IP address, and not with hostname + transport level security (TLS) or secure socket layer (SSL) certificate, you won't be able to use WebRTC as browsers now require a TLS/SSL certificate.

 When you open the URL, you should see a login to join the meeting `Demo Meeting`.